Regulation Takes 2

 Wow, bullet with a name on it.

-I don't like the imagery of bullet here because I thought you were going to tell me that you could kill the dog without any consequence no the dog's not to blame at all the dog needs to go i hear bullet and dog i think old yeller like my brain just goes that dog's getting shot it's christopher reeves dog
+I don't like the imagery of bullet here because I thought you were going to tell me that you could kill the dog without any consequence.
+No, the dog's not to blame at all.

-in the alternate universe where he's still alive and walking and his dog takes a shit and keeps walking your bullet says christopher on it or does it say christopher reeve it says his him specifically like i couldn't then use that against your cousin oh okay that was my question actually i knew exactly where i was going with it.
+in the alternate universe where he's still alive and walking and his dog takes a shit and keeps walking, your bullet says Christopher on it or does it say Christopher Reeve?
+It says him specifically.

 if you

-I was always surprised there weren't more COVID murders, you know? know, like people who have like, you know, like say you hate your dad.
+I was always surprised there weren't more COVID murders, you know?
+Like people who have like, you know, like say you hate your dad.
 He's the fucking worst and he's like health compromised.

 That might have happened a lot.